Emmet + Visual Studio Code: A golden experience of lightning-fast HTML coding that tickles your sense of omnipotence

 It's easy to imagine how "!" expands like this, dramatically speeding up coding

-Let's create a list with a parent-child relationship between ul and li tags, with four li tags lined up.
+Let's try creating a list with a parent-child relationship between ul and li tags, and with four li tags in a row.

-The following GIF shows the process of adding this to the HTML we created earlier.
+The following GIF shows the process of adding to the HTML we created earlier.

 Just by typing "ul>li*4" you can quickly create a ul tag with four li tags